Resources for Educators

 1. Learn more about articulated credit with OTC to ensure an understanding of program expectations and practices.

-2. Review a sample list of articulated course options by the current school partner.
-Select the course name to see course descriptions.
+2. Review course options via a sample list of articulated course options by the current school partner and/or see all course descriptions at the college.

-3. And/or see all course descriptions at the college.
-Remember, articulated credit courses are primarily introductory-level, technical education courses.
+• Remember, articulated credit courses are primarily introductory-level, technical education courses.

-Step 2: Apply –
+Step 2: Overview of Process –

 • Deadlines: